madhusudhanbn/aws-bootcamp-cruddur-2023/journal/week0.md

 ```
 I have setup gitpod configuration for this repository by referring document [[1]](#references) which I have linked in references.

-## Setup Budgets
+## Create an AWS Budget
-I have setup monthly cost Budget for the AWS Bootcamp in AWS Console and I was able to describe the same using AWSCLI
+I have setup monthly cost Budget in AWS Console referring to AWS documentation [[2]](#references).
+I am able to describe the Budget using AWSCLI.
 ![Budgets](assets/awscli-describe-budgets.png)

 ## Setup AWS Cloudshell